dataegret/pg_index_watch/README.md

 ## Program purpose
 Uncontrollable index bloat on frequently updated tables is a known issue in PostgreSQL.
-The built-in autovacuum doesn’t deal well with bloat regardless of its settings.
-The pg_index_watch resolves this issue by automatically rebuilding indexes when needed.
+The built-in autovacuum doesn’t deal well with bloat regardless of its settings. pg_index_watch resolves this issue by automatically rebuilding indexes when needed.

 ## Where to get support
 create github issue